Code-Institute-Submissions/MS1-project-portfolio/README.md

 ![alternativetext](assets/images/devices.png)

-I chose to make a portfolio as my first project in this course as a basis in order to build my brand outwards when I apply for a job.
+I chose to make a portfolio as my first project in this course in order to build my brand outwards when I apply for a job.
 My target group is primarily recruiters and future employers.
-I want to demonstrate my strengths' in programming as well as an idea of who I am as a person to facilitate my target group's quest for a future employee.
+I want to demonstrate my strengths in programming as well as an idea of who I am as a person to facilitate my target group's quest for a future employee.

 ---